The Argotist Online

 into conservatism and declamation.
 We don’t even understand him, do we?
 We

-about language and fragmentation, the music of the poem.
+the UK] than start thinking about language and fragmentation, the music of the

 Pound, Olson, Duncan, the New York School, Black Mountain College,

 L=A=N=G=U=A=G=E poets, Buntings, concrete poetry, The Liverpool Poets, Auden,